 In 2010, California began gearing up for health reform by launching major changes to Medi-Cal and care for the uninsured.
 A midpoint analysis sheds light on accomplishments and lessons learned.

 Following the passage of the federal Affordable Care Act (ACA), California was among the first states to embrace health reform and immediately begin work on implementation.
-In November 2010, the federal Centers for Medicare & Medicaid Services approved a California proposal to make several major changes to Medi-Cal and to expand county-based coverage programs for low-income, uninsured residents.
+In November 2010, the federal Centers for Medicare & Medicaid Services (CMS) approved a California proposal to make several major changes to Medi-Cal and to expand county-based coverage programs for low-income, uninsured residents.
 The landmark Bridge to Reform waiver gives state officials the authority to pursue fundamental program changes intended to improve health outcomes and to curb spending growth while simultaneously preparing the state for the sizeable expansion of Medi-Cal expected in 2014 under the ACA.